cj-powell/cj-powell/README.md

 Background

 I have over 10 years of experience in public administration.
 Previosly, I worked at ATD for several years on the Data, Technology and Analytics team.
-Before then, I worked at serveral other national and international organizations including Save the Children, Urban Alliance, and the United States Census Bureau in public facing operations and data management.
+Before then, I worked at serveral other national and international organizations including Save the Children, Urban Alliance, and the United States Census Bureau in administration and data management.
 I additionally worked in marketing, university research.

 I've worked on a bunch of different teams and projects, including: